jpmoran-2053942/InferenceEngine/README.md

 # InferenceEngine

+Changes in add-evaluate-nodes-functionality
+ - Adds evaluate node function to all classes inheriting from NodeOrStringInterface
+ - EvaluateLogic function added to CNF class to evaluate whether a given statement is true or false
+ - CreateBinaryTree and ConvertToStringList are called from EvaluateLogic in CNF
+	- Still called from Program.cs since we don't yet have a model to pass in to EvaluateLogic

 Changes in binary-tree-multi-bracket-fix-a
  - Fixes bugs in ConjunctiveNormalForm.CreateBinaryTree(string):
   - If multiple brackets appear in a sentence, only the final set will be addressed (nested brackets work fine)